danielbrod01/Data-Visualization-with-Grafana-and-Postgresql/README.md

 # Data-Visualization-with-Postgresql
-Explored python and sql to create, insert, update or delete data in a table stored in a Postgresql database.
-Data is visualized with the help of Grafana
+Explored python3 and sql to create, insert, update or delete data in a table stored in a Postgresql database using Psycopg2.
+Data is visualized with the help of Grafana dashboards

 Two datasets were used and they were generated from Mockaroo.com as a .csv file: